rahulg-101/Git-and-Github-Intro/README.md

 You will see a readme.md file once a repo is created

-**Readme** file is stored as Readme.md where `".md"` stands for `markdown`, there is a message against the README.md file on slight right, upon initial setting up of repo, this will always contain the message `"Initia commit"`
+**Readme** file is stored as Readme.md where `".md"` stands for `markdown`, there is a message against the README.md file on slight right, upon initial setting up of repo, this will always contain the message `"initial commit"`

 You can go on the edit option, do some editing and select commit changes.
 You may additionally add a message while doing this change which will reflect on the repo as well

+### Step 2 - Setting up GIT
+1. Download VS CODE
+2. Download GITBASH (ON WINDOWS) / TERMINAL (ON MAC)

+Once installed, check for git version using
+>git --version